This trope describes a character who just loves sleeping. They frequently take naps and may outright consider sleeping to be an art or hobby.

 - The Mentalist: Patrick Jane, the CBI consultant, is really fond of his rather shabby leather couch that he keeps in the sleek-looking office and he loves lying there and taking naps.
 This half-sleeping, half-lucid state of mind helps him to solve cases.

-- Red Dwarf: The Cat, a humanoid creature, the last known member of felix sapiens note .
+- Red Dwarf: The Cat, a humanoid creature, the last known member of felix sapiens (a race which evolved from the kittens of Lister's pet cat Frankenstein).
 He's known for his fashion sense, good looks, and sex appeal, and he loves eating and sleeping — especially in the first and second series.
 In "Confidence and Paranoia", he's satisfied with his day because he's eaten five times, slept six times, and made a lot of things his.
 In "Queeg", he claims he has to nap nine or ten times a day, otherwise he won't have enough energy for his main snooze.

 - Lalaloopsy: Pillow Featherbed loves sleeping.
-She always wears pyjamas and always ends up curled up, falling fast asleep.
-Her name is based on her favorite things she possesses and which she can fall asleep on - her nice feathery bed and her comfy pillow.
+She always wears pajamas and always ends up curled up, falling fast asleep.
+Her name is based on her favorite things she possesses and which she can fall asleep on: her nice feathery bed and her comfy pillow.

 - Lyner Barsett from EXA_PICO considers sleeping to be one of the most enjoyable activities there is.